ryomakawata/firstweb/README.md

-"django-sns"tutorial of simple sns app with Python
+"django-sns"is a tutorial of simple sns app with Python

 # DEMO